 But, sniffing out the latter category from the former can be tough when most interns don’t come to the table with much work experience or professional skills.
-What do you ask in an interview if you don’t have past positions to use as a gauge?
+What interview questions do you ask if you don’t have past positions to use as a gauge?

 Just remember: The goals of interviewing a prospective intern are the same as interviewing a job candidate—you want to learn about the person’s skills and abilities, assess their interest in your company, and determine whether or not they’ll be a good fit with your team.
 Here are a few questions in each of those categories to get you started.

 You Want to Know: Do They Have the Skills and Abilities?

 Tell Me About Your Coursework.
 In What Ways is it Relevant to This Position?

 Even the most mundane college class has some professional benefit to it.
 There are the obvious ways—if you’re looking for a PR intern, then having someone who is majoring in marketing or public relations and has worked on projects that relate to your industry is a clear connection.
 But other classes have indirect benefits as well—for example, writing papers takes research, organization, time management, and editing skills, and foreign language classes require communicating effectively in a diverse environment.
 By having candidates identify and articulate those connections, you’ll get a good sense of where their strengths lie.

 Tell Me About Your Volunteer or Community Service Experience